ABestteti/Tnsping4j/README.md

-# Tnsping4j - It is a utility to test connection to a Oracle database using Oracle's JDBC driver
+# Tnsping4j - It is an Java utility to test connection to a Oracle database